baris-saltik/airports-pipeline/README.md

 ```console
 https://127.0.0.1:5000
 ```
-### Quick video walkthrough
+### Quick video walk-through

-A quick video walkthrough of the app including installation steps can be found on this [link](https://youtu.be/HcysHlb3vQk).
+A quick video walk-through of the app including installation steps can be found on this [link](https://youtu.be/HcysHlb3vQk).